pnnl/sndb/README.md

 ### Database structure
 The database is composed of three files:

-1. `sndb_data.csv` containing the relevant necromass indices and data (see Table 1).
+1. `sndb_data.csv` containing the relevant necromass indices and data.
 This file also contains site and soil-level characteristics of the samples reported.
 Each record is assigned a unique SNDB record number.
-2. `sndb_studies.csv` that contains bibliographic information for each study used in this database (see Table 2).
+2. `sndb_studies.csv` that contains bibliographic information for each study used in this database.
 A unique SNDB publication index number is used to map the entries between the two files.
 3. `sndb_column_description_DATA.docx` and `sndb_column_description_STUDIES.csv` providing full documentation for all fields in the two data files.

 ### Data access